Westermeister/news/src/main/java/com/westermeister/news/entity/Snippet.md

     - The text of the news snippet that's displayed.
 - source
     - Link (URL) to the source.
-- last_updated
+- created
-    - Timestamp when this slot was last updated.
+    - Timestamp when this snippet was created.